 - are efficient and effective in: water and ice rescue, confined space rescue, hazardous materials control, carbon monoxide detection, in-service fire safety inspections, Fire Department tours to all groups and ages, CPR training, investigation of various unknown yet potentially dangerous situations, (natural gas odours, explosion sounds, liquid and gas leaks, unknown situations)

-The Guelph Fire Prevention Bureau employs one chief fire prevention officer, one assistant chief fire prevention officer, four fire prevention officers, and one fire prevention officer assigned temporarily as an accreditation coordinator.
+The Guelph Fire Prevention Bureau employs one chief fire prevention officer, one assistant chief fire prevention officer and four fire prevention officers.
 The Bureau also has one clerical assistant assigned to it.